hectoryee/hectoryee.github.io/_posts/2019-02-01-intern-wrap-up.md

 In the future if I'm applying for internship or jobs, factors to consider:
 - company culture
 - mentorship
-- how will I grow joining the company
+- my growth joining the company